(c. 1830 - 1862)

 Age 31, he enlisted on 2 October 1861 in New York City and mustered in as Private, Company H, 63rd New York Infantry on 19 October.

 On the Campaign

-He was wounded in action - side and thigh - on 17 September 1862.
+He was wounded in action - by gunshots to his left side and hip/thigh - at Antietam on 17 September 1862.

 The rest of the War

 He died of his wounds on 17 October 1862, in a hospital, at Frederick, Md.